destiny-evidence/destiny-repository/infra/app/README.md

 ### Create your Terraform Cloud workspace

-Create a new worksapce in the `destiny-evidence` organisation in TFC with the following name, project, and tag
+Create a new workspace in the `destiny-evidence` organisation in TFC with the following name, project, and tag

 - Name = "destiny-repository-[YOUR ENVIRONMENT NAME]
 - Project = "DESTINY"